Thai citizenship for foreigners married to Thai spouse

 Special Branch will then also liaise with other agencies (tax, visa, work permit) to verify these documents.
 The timeline is approximately 60 days, and after verification your application and associated documentation will handed off to the Department of Provincial Administration (DoPA) at the Ministry of Interior ‘กรมการปกครอง กระทรวงมหาดไทย’ which processes the application.

 Within 3 to 4 weeks of your initial meeting with Special Branch, another interview will be organized with the National Intelligence Agency (สำนักข่าวกรองแห่งชาติ).

-For most applicants, it will come across as a slightly bizarre experience, which officials like to keep ‘formal, yet informal’.
-It is a relatively short ‘chat’, going over your background again.
+For most applicants, it is a relatively short ‘chat’, going over your background again.
 The officials will also weave in why you want Thai citizenship.
+Fluffy and overly obsequious reasons tend to go down less well – according to the NIA people themselves.
 ‘Practical’ reasons are best.
 These include: